Observational Indistinguishability and the Beginning of the Universe

 One may object that the argument I've offered depends on idealizations that, while philosophically commonplace, are objectionable.
-For example, I've assumed that a probability distribution of some kind can be defined on the space of cosmological models, that this distribution is discrete, and that that the distribution satisfies standard assumptions, such as countable additivity.
-Concerning discreteness, the argument be updated in the obvious way for a continuous distribution.
+For example, I've assumed that a probability distribution of some kind can be defined on the space of cosmological models, that this distribution is discrete, and that the distribution satisfies standard assumptions, such as countable additivity.
+Concerning discreteness, the argument can be updated in the obvious way for a continuous distribution.
 It is less obvious that a probability distribution can be appropriately defined.
 How best to define a measure even over mini-superspace remains controversial \citep{Gibbons_etal:1987, HawkingPage:1988, Coule:1995, McCoy:2017, Carroll:2023, Wenmackers:2023} and measures defined on mini-superspace are not necessarily countably additive \citep{HawkingPage:1988, McCoy:2017, Wenmackers:2023}.
 No one has a good proposal for defining a measure over the much larger space of all possible cosmological models.
 Nonetheless, this makes our situation much worse, by suggesting that our grasp on cosmological credences is much worse than the quasi-qualitative argument I've offered suggests.
 For this reason, it's difficult to motivate claims about what sorts of features are typical of cosmological models.